poeggi/AntiHPSpyware/README.md

 Script execution is only triggered once, after installation, and then repeatedly after login.
 The core concept is to minimize any nuisance.

-The "LiveHardcore" configuration can be selected in the install script.
+As of v0.2, a "LiveHardcore" configuration was added that can be used during installation by uncommenting it in the install script.
-As its behavior is considered rather agressive, it is not enabled default.
+Its behavior is considered more agressive (at the same time less tested), so it is not yet enabled by default.
-This specific configuration adds a trigger that actively supervises the state of the Analytics services and responds to a service being re-enabled, by immediately switching it back off.
+This specific configuration adds a "live" trigger that gets pulled when the state of the Analytics services changes, so it immediately switches the HP services back off.

 The toolset is created in PowerShell, including a script to aid installation.
 All scripts are lightweight and easy to read, as to simplify review and/or